-Mobilize readily available personnel and equipment (see Table 1).
+□ Mobilize readily available personnel and equipment: (reference table 9470-1)

 - Ensure responders are trained in CAM practices/approaches, equipment, and data collection/management/communication protocols - Ensure requested instrumentation is appropriately configured for CAM processes (data logging, appropriate detection limits, fully charged, etc.) and is bump tested and/or calibrated.
-More detail about air monitoring equipment can be found in Section 6100, Equipment Considerations.
+More detail about air monitoring equipment can be found in Attachment A, Equipment Considerations.